davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 ## Exposed API

-Only expose the `patch()` method.
+Only expose the methods in this section.
 Do not expose tasks or any other functions.

 ### patch(options)